MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/home-use-program-notification.md

 ## How to turn off notifications about the Workplace Discount Program

-The notifications can be controlled by a policy that can be configured by using the Office cloud policy service or Group Policy.
+The notifications can be controlled by a policy that can be configured by using Cloud Policy or Group Policy.
 The policy is named *Show in-product notifications for the Microsoft Home Use Program*.

 > [!NOTE]
 > - We'll be updating the name of this policy to *Show in-product notifications for the Microsoft Workplace Discount Program* in the near future.